fastoch/JavaScript_DaveGray/README.md

 see file `chapter15.js`

-- Arrays are a data structure that can store different types of data
+- Arrays are a very useful data structure that can store different types of data
-- you can nest arrays within arrays
+- you can actually nest arrays within arrays
 - `push` **appends** elements to the end of an array
 - `unshift` **inserts** elements at the start of an array
 - `push()` and `unshift()` return the new **length** of the array
 - `pop()` **removes** the last element from an array and returns it
 - `shift()` **removes** the first element from an array and returns it

-@135/475 (28%)
+- the `splice()` method is very versatile
+  - it allows us to remove an element from the middle of an array
+  - it also allows us to replace one or many elements
+  - we can also insert new elements anywhere in the array

+@140/475 (29%)